andkoc001/Machine-Learning-and-Statistics-Project/README.md

 #### Web App

-In order to open the web app, execute the following commands in the terminal
+In order to open the web app, inside the directory containing the repository (download it from this github repository, keeping the directory structure intact) and execute the following commands in the terminal.

 A) Linux